Research Assessment Exercise (RAE) 2008

 Professor Alan Gilbert, who was President and Vice-Chancellor of The University of Manchester during the 2008 RAE, said: "These results vindicate the decision to merge UMIST and the Victoria University of Manchester in 2004 and justify our massive investment in new staff and facilities since then.

 "We were committed to step-change transformation and we had thought that this RAE may have come a little too early to demonstrate the impact of that change.
-But we were wrong.
-The evidence is now there for all to see - in terms of both research quality and research power (quality x volume), there is no longer a 'Golden Triangle' in British higher education research".
+But we were wrong."

 The University of Manchester submitted research in 53 Units of Assessment, more than any other university in the UK, and the quality profile across the board has been astounding.